 Fig. 187.
-Rhizome of African ginger showing scars of overground branch (Ls) and buds (k).
-The more or less parallel lines represent leaf-scars and scars of bud-scales, and the small circles, root-scars.-After Meyer.
+Rhizome of African ginger showing sears of overground branch (Ls), and buds (k).
+The more or less parallel lines represent leaf-sears and sears of bud-scales, and the small circles, root-sears,-After Meyer.

-Depending upon the duration of the shoot (or, better, the stem), plants are divided into HERES, SHRUBS, and TREES.
+Depending upon the duration of the shoot (or, better, the stem), plants are divided into HERBS, SHRUBS, and TREES.
 In herbs the aërial shoots are herbaceous, while in shrubs and trees they become woody and persist throughout many years.